 These criteria are continuously in a state of creative tension.
 Americans are divided on this aspect of religion:

 Current precedents and court decisions appear to have reached a compromise in he matter of invocations before government bodies.
 The consensus is that such invocations do not constitute private speech, which is fully protected.
 They seem to agree that it is acceptable to mention "God" in generic prayers recited during invocations.
 But it is not permissible to mention a specific God or religion by name.
 So one can appeal for the protection of "God" in the generic sense.
-But one is not permitted to mention the name of Jehovah, Jesus, Krishna, Diana, or any of the thousands of other Gods, Goddesses and God-men who have been worshiped by followers of different religions.
+But one is not permitted to mention the name of Yahweh, Jesus, Krishna, Diana, or any of the thousands of other Gods, Goddesses and God-men who have been worshiped by followers of different religions.
 This would seem to violate the third principle listed above: the promotion of religion above secularism.
 But it appears that the courts and legislative bodies do not consider this to have a significantly serious impact to warrant being declared unconstitutional.
 Perhaps in the future, when the percentage of American adults who do not believe in the existence of a supreme deity increases, this point will become more critical.

 The First Amendment "giveth," because it guarantees almost uninhibited personal religious freedom.
 But the First Amendment also "taketh away:" It requires governments, including municipalities and Boards of Education, to remain religiously neutral; they may not promote either a religious or a secular way of life.